 When looking through movie listings, there is a code that will help you identify English-movies, subtitled, etc.

 - OV/OF (Originalversion / Originalfassung) - In original version with no dubbing / subtitles

 - OmU (Original mit Untertiteln) - Original language with German subtitles

 - OmE / OmenglU (Original mit englischen Untertiteln) - Original version with subtitles in Englishfr

 Movie Snacks in Germany

-But this salty favorite often gets a sweet makeover in Germany, similar to Kettle corn.
-Ask if it is süss (sweet) or salzig (salty) and don't be surprised if it comes pre-popped and not all that warm.
+Among the common candies and soda options, there is the cinema classic of popcorn.
+But this salty favorite often gets a sweet makeover in Germany.
+Similar to kettle corn, the attendant will ask if you like your popcorn süss (sweet) or salzig (salty).
+And don't be surprised if it comes pre-popped and not all that warm.
 Ah, German customer service!
-Wash it all done with an unusually small .33 beer or a bionade.
+Wash it all done with an unusually small .33 bier (beer and wine are commonly available) or a bionade.

 If you miss snacks before the movie, longer films (over 2 hours) often have an intermission where the snacks may even come to you.
 As half the theatre runs for the bathroom, an attendant wanders the aisles with an old-timey tray of sweets.